Abdulwahab-CS/Online-EMS/README.md

 # Online-EMS
 Online Examination Management System

-Examination Management System (EMS) is the all-in-one solution for managing exams at your institution.
-Optimise your students’ experience by reducing the operational risks which exams produce.
+Examination Management System (EMS) is the all-in-one solution for managing online exams at any educational institution.
+Optimize the students’ experience by reducing the operational risks which exams produce.
 Save time and money in the examination process.

 <h5># As an Examiner, you can:</h5>
 - Add / Updata / Remove an exam.<br>